 liver or kidney problems

 epilepsy or fits

-eye disorders such as high pressure in your eye or those at risk of glaucoma
+eye disorders such as high pressure in your eye or glaucoma

 other blood disorders, including thrombocytopenia